 - to change schools or host families in order to obtain a diploma. - 22.
 All students must have insurance coverage through Twinn Palms.
 Students are responsible for paying any outstanding claims before they leave the U.S. - 23.
-Parents and friends may visit the student during the academic year, but the host family is not responsible for the lodging or transportation.
+Parents and friends may visit the student during the academic year.
 Check with your Homestay Coordinator who can help arrange accommodation for your guest(s). - 24.
 No student may enter into any contractual agreement, be it business, marital, or religious, while on the program.